atrifex/Contra-SV/README.md

 Introduction
 ============

-This project incorporates a level of Contra, an old-school NES game, entirely in hardware on the FPGA.
-Implementation of this game incorporated many features from a frame buffer to an intricate platform detection engine.
-Through the use of our overall design, we were able to get an entire level of Contra, minus the enemies, up and running on the FPGA.
+FPGAs are a very important tool for the implementation and testing of hardware.
+They play an important role in industry and research, but they can also be used for fun and interesting projects.
+This project will explore the implementation a level of Contra, an old-school NES game, entirely in hardware.
+The implementation will incorporate features including a frame buffer, intricate platform detection engine, and all other modules required for proper functionality.
+This documentation will serve two purposes.
+Firstly, it will provide a quick overview of each module and their many sub-modules.
+Secondly and more importantly, it will give a synopsis of the flow of data within the system and thereby will give an overall understanding of the design.

 Circuit Description
 ===================

-We implemented a old school platformer called Contra completely in hardware.
-This implementation of the first level of Contra required many different components to work correctly.
-Since everything was done in hardware, we needed to build comprehensive state machines that dealt with the different states of the game.
-The main flow of data in our design was controlled by an overarching module called the game controller.
-The game controller contained a state machine that took into account 3 different states.
-These states were START, PLAY, and GAME OVER.
-Based on these three states, the rest of the circuit would rearrange the internal flow of data and make sure that the design was performing the designated tasks for those three states.
-More specifics on how the game state controller works are provided in section 3.
+As a proof of concept, only the first level of Contra is implemented.
+Since everything is done in hardware, comprehensive state machines need to be built to deal with the multiple states of the game.
+The main flow of data in the design is controlled by an overarching module called the game controller.
+The game controller contains a state machine that takes into account 3 different states.
+These states are START, PLAY, and GAME OVER.
+Based on these three states, the game controller rearranges the internal flow of data and makes sure that the design is performing the designated tasks.
 In the START state, access to the frame buffer is shut off.
-Since our frame buffer is preloaded with the image of the start screen, we do not want to overwrite this image with the game data.
+Since the frame buffer is preloaded with the image of the start screen, there is no need want to change the data in the buffer.
 Due to this, during the START state the frame buffer just constantly copies itself into itself.
-Also, during this state, we have enabled blinking of the pixels in the bottom left portion of the screen.
+Also, during this state, blinking of the pixels in the bottom left portion of the screen is enabled.
 This emulates simple animation for the text blinking on the screen.
 More information about the start screen animation is provided in section 11.
-The last important thing that occurs in the START state is the fact that all of the PLAY state components are initialized to their starting values.
+The last important thing that occurs in the START state is the fact that all of the PLAY state environment variables are initialized to their starting values.
 The player is placed on the first platform, all of the pointers are reset, and the actual game is set up.
 Once a key is pressed, the game state controller transitions over to the PLAY state.
-In this state, the flow of data transitions from the blocking to the accepting state.
+In this state, the flow of data transitions from blocking to a non-blocking state.
 What this means is that the frame buffer is enabled and the game data is allowed to be written into it.
-We use a pixel logic module to choose which pixel to put in which memory location.
+A pixel logic module is used to choose which pixel to put in which memory location.
 More information on how this happens is provided in the sections below.
-The overall flow of data once the game was in the PLAY state was dictated by the user.
-Based on the inputs from the user through the use of the PS/2 keyboard, we were able to send signals to the player module to create changes in the player position and animations.
-These changes were then visualized through the use of the frame buffer.
-The frame buffer was then connected to the color mapper which then put the image we were trying to visualize onto the screen.
+The overall flow of data of the game in the PLAY state is dictated by the user.
+Based on the inputs from the user through the use of the PS/2 keyboard, the user is able to send signals to the player module to create changes in the player's position and animations.
+These changes are then visualized through the use of the frame buffer.
+The frame buffer was then connected to the color mapper which then puts the image we were trying to visualize onto the screen.
 The basic concept was that when the user pressed a key, a series of tasks were executed and then the change specified by the user was visualized onto the screen.
-This defined the general flow of data in our design.
+This defines the general flow of data in the design.

 Project Top Level Module
 ========================

-The top level of this project basically served as a way to connect all of the modularly designed components of this project to each other.
-It allowed us to organize our thoughts as designers and helped us make sure that no mistakes were being made.
-The inputs of this module were the Clk, PS2\_CLK, PS2\_DAT, KEY, SW, and the SRAM\_DQ.
-The outputs from this module were all of the HEX displays, the green and red LEDS, the VGA control signals, and the SRAM control signals.
-These inputs and outputs allowed our design to communicate with external hardware and thus visual and play an entire level on contra.
-The image below shows the schematic block diagram of the project’s top level module.
+The top level of this project basically serves as a way to connect all of the components of this project to each other.
+It allows for the organization of our thoughts as designers and helps us make sure that no mistakes are being made.
+The inputs of this module are the Clk, PS2\_CLK, PS2\_DAT, KEY, SW, and the SRAM\_DQ.
+The outputs from this module are all of the HEX displays, the green and red LEDS, the VGA control signals, and the SRAM control signals.
+These inputs and outputs allow the design to communicate with external hardware, visualize the level, and interact with the player.
+The image below shows the complicated schematic block diagram of the project’s top level module.

 ![Alt text](/documentation/images/Picture1.png?raw=true "Optional Title")

 Game Controller Module
 ======================

-The game controller is the control unit for our entire game.
+The game controller is the control unit for the entire design.
 It is a very simple module, but it plays a very important role in setting up the entire game and making sure that the rest of the state machines get initialized to the correct values.
 The inputs into this module are Reset, Clk, playerDead, and keycode.
 The output from this module is the state of the internal state machine.
-Through its states, it basically controls the data flow of the entire circuit.
+Through these states, it basically controls the data flow of the entire circuit.
 There are three states through which it transitions.
 These states are Start, Play, and Game Over.
-If you are in the Start state, all the components related to the game are turned off.
+If the controller is in the Start state, all the components related to the game are turned off.
 During this state, the circuit is instructed to output the title screen to the display with blinking text.
-If any key is pressed, then we transition to the Play state.
+If any key is pressed, then the controller transitions to the Play state.
 In this state, the game has started and all of the other state machines related to the game are initialized as such.
 When the player dies, the state machine transitions to the Game Over state.
-In this state, there is a end screen which is displayed to the monitor.
+In this state, the end screen is displayed to the monitor.
 If the user presses any key, then the player is respawned and the game starts again.
 The block diagram and next state diagram of this circuit are presented in the sections below.